ericwagner101/aireportgen/README.md

 # Examples

-- Why are black holes block, or are they?
+- Why are black holes black, or are they?
 - What makes the sky blue?
 - What's the history of logic?
 - Why are there Clowns all around San Francisco on April 1st?